7th Annual Feed the Future Innovation Lab for Nutrition Scientific Symposium on Agriculture – Nutrition Pathways

-Co-hosted by Johns Hopkins Bloomberg School of Public Health, UNICEF - Nepal, Friedman School of Nutrition Science and Food Policy, Government of Nepal, Institute of Medicine, Tribhuvan University, Nepal Agricultural Research Council, and Nepali Technical Assistance Group
+Funded by USAID, and being co-hosted by the Johns Hopkins Bloomberg School of Public Health, Tufts University Friedman School of Nutrition Science and Policy, Tribhuvan University’s Institute of Medicine, Nepal Agricultural Research Council and the Nepali Technical Assistance Group.

 Guidelines for Abstract Submission